Xuanyaocc/01/README.md

 # 01

-creatiing a new branch is quick.
+creating a new branch is quick & simple.